dushyantsinghpawar/SPECTRE/README.md

 cd SPECTRE
 ```

-Install all the requirements:
+Install all the dependencies:
 ```
 pip install -r requirements.txt # install the requirements
 ```

 Note: Installing a working setup of Pytorch3d with Pytorch can be a bit tricky.
 It is part of the requirements.txt file.
 We are downloading its implementation from Github Provided by [FacebookResearch](https://github.com/facebookresearch/pytorch3d.git).

-Once all the requirements are installed succesfully, make the following changes in the "chumpy" library package (generally you can find it in "/usr/local/lib/python3.10/dist-packages/chumpy/init.py'"):
+Update "chumpy" package (In colab it can found in "/usr/local/lib/python3.10/dist-packages/chumpy/init.py'"):
-Replace the "numpy" part of the code with the code given below:
+Replace the "from numpy import bool, int, float, complex, object, unicode, str, nan, inf" with the code given below:
 ```
 from numpy import nan, inf
 bool = bool